weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Avenue.

 "You'd understand it better if you worked among them—white people you know," Vera told her seriously.
-"Of course <span id="calibre_link-261" page-number="198" page-name="Page:There Is Confusion.djvu/204" page-index="204" page-quality="3" title="Page:There_Is_Confusion.djvu/204"></span>I suppose there must be some decent ones, not the high-brow philanthropists and all that crowd, but people who have too much breeding, too much innate—well, niceness, I guess you'd call it, to make light of folks just because they're
+"Of course I suppose there must be some decent ones, not the high-brow philanthropists and all that crowd, but people who have too much breeding, too much innate—well, niceness, I guess you'd call it, to make light of folks just because they're